cgta/sbt-x-sjs-plugin/README.md

 -------
 The SbtXSjsProjects container is immutable!
 This in keeping in the spirit of sbt, where projects are also immutable.

-Sbt's project discovery is to find all the lazy vals of : Project in your Build and then treate them as projects, so make sure that you assign the 3 seperate projects to lazy vals.
+Sbt's project discovery is to find all the lazy vals of type Project in your Build and then treate them as projects, so make sure that you assign the 3 separate projects to lazy vals.

 See it in action